odytrice/Operation/ReadMe.md

 ##Operation and Operation&lt;T&gt;
 At the Heart of the library are two types.
 They are `Operation` and `Operation<T>`.
 An Operation represents the output of a piece of computation.
-It has two states: Success or Failure.
-To represent this, a boolean flag `Succeeded` tells you wether the computation succeeded or failed.
+It has two states: Succeeded or Failed.
+To represent this, a boolean flag `Succeeded` tells you whether the computation succeeded or failed.
-It also contains an Error field that contains the complete Exception including the Stack trace and all.
+It also contains a `GetException()` Method that returns the original Exception including Stack trace and all.
-It also contains a helpful message that states why the piece of computation failed. `Operation<T>` also possesses a `Result` property that contains the Result of that Computation.
+It also contains a helpful message that states why the piece of computation failed. `Operation<T>` includes a `Result` property that contains the Result of that Computation.

 ##Installation
 You can install Operation library via Nuget: